Insoft-UK/PrimePlus/tools/grob/README.md

 ```

 > [!NOTE]
-The only image file format currently supported by this utility tool is the Bitmap (BMP) format, with 1-bit, 4-bit, 8-bit, 16-bit, or 32-bit color depth.
+The only image file format currently supported by this utility tool is the Bitmap (BMP) format for Windows & Linux, with 1-bit, 4-bit, 8-bit, 16-bit, or 32-bit color depth.
+PNG is only supported for macOS.